 Building and maintaining file systems (FSs) is painful.
 OS functionality is notoriously difficult to develop and debug, and FSs are more so than most because of their size and interactions with other OS components.
-In-kernel FSs must adhere to the OS's virtual file system (VFS) interface [18], but that is the easy part.
-FS implementations also depend on memory allocation, threading, locking/preemption, networking (for distributed FSs), and device access (for local FSs) interfaces and semantics.
+In-kernel FSs must adhere to the OS's virtual file system (VFS) interface [Kleiman ], but that is the easy part.
+FS implementations also depend on memory allocation, threading, lock-ing/preemption, networking (for distributed FSs), and device access (for local FSs) interfaces and semantics.
 To support memory mapped file I/O and a unified buffer cache, FSs are also closely coupled to the virtual memory subsystem.
+Correctly handling locking and preemption is also notoriously difficult.